goldpanth3r/Sudoku_Solver/README.md

 Select a cell to enter a number.
 Use BACKSPACE to delete a number from cell.
 Finally to solve the board press ENTER, sit back and watch the algorithm run.

+# Requirements
+pygame

+Install it with "pip install pygame"